zhakshylykkas/stage0-module4-conditions-task1/readme.md

 #### 4) Integer comparison.
-Fill the gaps in the code snippet so as the program compiles and prints: "Hello, World!"
+Fill the gaps in the code snippet so that the program compiles and prints: "Hello, World!"

         public class IntegerComparison {